NibblesLab/mz80c_de0/README.md

 * Push Ganerate button in SOPC Builder.
 * When generate successfully, exit SOPC Builder.
 * Start Compilation at Quartus II.
-* Program to DE0 board with mz80c.pof.
+* Change SW11 to PROG, and power on.
+Program to DE0 board with mz80c.pof with Programmer.
 * Start NiosII EDS.
 Tools->Nios II Software Build Tools for Eclipse
 * When does PC ask workspace, push OK as it is.
 * Create new application and BSP.
 File->New->Nios II Application and BSP from Template